eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 The answer of the coffee machine has the same `topic`, `subject` and `correlation-id` as the original message.
 As we can see, the response does not only contain a `value` but also the `status` of the response which is based on the [HTTP status codes](protocol-specification.html#status).
 Notice, that the `path` of the Message has changed from *inbox* to *outbox*, which means the Message was sent *from* the Thing.
 Ditto automatically added some headers that we can ignore for now.

 ### Receiving a message

-Using the WebSocket API it is amazingly easy to receive Messages sent *to* or *from* Things.
+To be able to show how to receive Messages, we need to use one of the provided Ditto Protocol binding.
+We will use the WebSocket binding for now.
+With it, it is amazingly easy to receive Messages sent *to* or *from* Things.
 You only need to fulfill these *three* simple requirements:

 1. Having an open connection to the Ditto WebSocket
 2. Having sent the [WebSocket binding specific message](protocol-bindings-websocket.html#request-events)